Ogen Vaginal Cream Side Effects

 Generic Name: estropipate topical

-Note: This page contains side effects data for the generic drug estropipate topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Ogen Vaginal Cream.
+Note: This document contains side effect information about estropipate topical.
+Some of the dosage forms listed on this page may not apply to the brand name Ogen Vaginal Cream.

 Applies to estropipate topical: vaginal cream